 Note that if udp is used, the same transport process could be used for several connections.
 This could make upgrading impossible.

-For codecs that does not support partial decode of the version, currently megaco_ber_encoder and megaco_per_encoder, dynamic will revert to version 1.
+For codecs that does not support partial decode of the version, currently megaco_ber_encoder, megaco_per_encoder and megaco_per_bin_encoder, dynamic will revert to version 1.

 For outgoing messages: